PTI govt wasted funds on controversial projects: QWP leader

 He said the government increased the prices of electricity, gas and CNG which have compounded the miseries of the people.
 He said such steps would further erode the purchasing power of the common man.

-The QWP leader said the reports of the Provincial Inspection Team, Project Management Unit and Auditor General of Pakistan had exposed irregularities in the so-called mega project Bus Rapid Transit.
+The Qaumi Watan Party (QWP) leader said the reports of the Provincial Inspection Team, Project Management Unit and Auditor General of Pakistan had exposed irregularities in the so-called mega project Bus Rapid Transit.

 CHARSADDA: Qaumi Watan Party (QWP) leader and former senior minister Sikandar Hayat Khan Sherpao on Friday said the provincial government wasted public funds on useless and controversial projects.